orchidsoftware/orchid.software/source/en/docs/quickstart.md

 }
 ```

-After that we have the ability to send email messages to addresses.
+After that, can to send email messages to addresses.

 > Note that by default the `smtp` driver is enabled for sending mail,
 You can change it in the `.env` file to` log` for verification.